‘The Young And The Restless’ Spoilers: Devon Welcomes House Guests

-New The Young and the Restless spoilers show that Devon opens up his life and his penthouse to Ana’s dad and his nurse, Elana who turns out to be more than that.
+New The Young and the Restless spoilers show that Devon opens up his life and his penthouse to Ana’s dad and his nurse, Elana, who turns out to be more than that.

 After the year he’s had, Devon (Bryton James) is ready to open his home once again.
 For a while, he had Shana (Camryn Hamm) living with him, but she moved home after Devon hosted one too many crazy parties.
 Then his sister Ana (Loren Lott) moved in with him.
 It still isn’t the home he envisioned with his late wife Hilary (Mishael Morgan) last year, but he’s managed to move forward.